oerc-music/meld/README.md

 "meld-clients-core": "oerc-music/meld-clients-core"
 ```

-MELD Clients Core depends on a number of npm modules, including React, Redux, and Redux-Thunk (web application framework), Axios (HTTP communication), and "jsonld" and "n3" (Linked Data functionalities around RDF graph handling and JSON-LD conversion).
+MELD Clients Core depends on a number of npm modules, including React, Redux, and Redux-Thunk (web application framework), solid-auth-client (authenticated HTTP communication with Solid Pods), and "jsonld" and "n3" (Linked Data functionalities around RDF graph handling and JSON-LD conversion).
 A full list of dependencies is available in the package.json file.

-MELD Clients Core also includes JavaScript components of [Verovio](http://www.verovio.org), a music engraving library developed by the Swiss RISM office (see [rism-ch/verovio](http://github.com/rism-ch/verovio) repository).
+MELD Clients Core also includes JavaScript components of [Verovio](http://www.verovio.org), a music engraving library developed by the RISM Digital Center (see [rism-digital/verovio](http://github.com/rism-digital/verovio) repository).

 MELD Apps
 ---------